strohitv/splatnet3-token-util/steps_documentation.md

                                         by splitting them with a semicolon `;` -d, --duration DURATION               The frequency of how often this command should check whether the regions match.
-Default: 500 ms -ca, --continue-after CONTINUE_AFTER  Optional arg which lets the script continue if the block cannot be resolved after X seconds.
+Default: 500 ms -ca, --continue-after CONTINUE_AFTER  Optional arg which lets the script continue if the execution is still active after X seconds.
 Default: 45 -co, --cutoff CUTOFF                  The cutoff for the comparison.
 This value decides how similar the regions must be to be considered equal.
 Lower values mean stricter comparison, higher values will match less similar screenshots.